golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/tournaments.md

       On top of the entry fee, you also need to pay attention to the cost <em>per match</em>.
 If you make it through the entire tournament you'll end up playing 45 matches.
-It's unlikely that you would lose all of them unless you're totally out of your league but you may want to play it safe.
+It's unlikely that you would lose all of them unless you're totally out of your league but you may want to play it conservatively.
 A very safe strategy would be to assume you'll only win 25% of your matches.
 In that scenario, you would lose almost 25x the match fee.
 At the Pro level, that would mean losing $250,000 (at $10,000 per match) on top of your tournament entry fee.
 Again, a 25% win rate is a very conservative number.
 Adjust it to your liking.
 Decide for yourself if you're able to handle that and go from there.
     </p>
     <p>
       Lastly, you need to decide how good of a chance you have to make it to the weekend round.